Pakistan Coinage: 1974-1978

 S. Farogh Naweed, Deputy Secretary.

 KM#44 3000 Rupees.
 Year: 1976.
 Weight: 33.4370g (Tolerance +0.420g).
 Metal: 0.900 Gold (Gold=90% + Silver=10%).
-Diameter: 34 mm.
+Diameter: 34.00 mm.
 Edge: Reeded.
 Serrations: 160.
 Alignment: Medal.
 Mint: British Royal Mint, London.
-Obverse: In center a waxing Crescent moon and five pointed star surmounted by Minar-e-Pakistan, located at Lahore with stylish design on left and right.
-Obverse Urdu Legends: Hukumat-e-Pakistan [Government of Pakistan].
-Reverse: Astor Markhor standing on rock crag (Conservation Series).
+Obverse: "حکومتِ پاکستان" (Hukumat-e-Pakistan) [Government of Pakistan] written at the top.
+Minar-e-Pakistan imposed on Crescent and star facing left in the center.
+Decoration design on left and right sides.
+Date at the bottom.
+Reverse: Astor Markhor standing on rock crag (Conservation Series) in the center. "تین ھزار روپیہ" (Three Thousand Rupee) written in Urdu at top left side anti-clockwise.
+"3000" written at the bottom right side.
 Mintage: 1,175 (including 273 Proofs).
 Minted Years: One year type.
 According to the Certificate of Authenticity, these specification (based on 33 coins) was attested by John R. Christie, Deputy Master of the Royal Mint.
 Issued Date: May 09, 1977.

 1977